gtrujillo15/100-days-of-code/log.md

 **Thoughts** It was nice to do an overview of of what was presented in the Udemy class today because I felt like I hadn't fully grasped the idea of functions but they seemed easier than I thought.
 I think the only trouble I have is knowing when to use all of the items I've learned and how that shapes into project.
 Luckily, the Udemy course has a few projects in the course so I'm hoping I can continue learning with that.
 I also finished Section 2 and Section 3 will go more in to the DOM which has also been something I need more in-depth learning with.
 I also read an article that recommended The Pragmatic Programmer and am thinking of purchasing it or seeing if I can get a copy from someone.

 **Link to Work**[The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X) [udemy course](https://www.udemy.com/modern-javascript-from-the-beginning/)

+# Day 11: Tuesday, February 26, 2019

+**Today's Progress**: Began first day in the JS no-instructor course, was paired with a team, and developed our project idea and wireframe.

+**Thoughts** Today was exciting and I'm very happy with the team I have.
+We accomplished a lot in our first meetup together but it definitely left me very nervous in my ability to complete the project with my current skills.
+I would say that I may be having my first experience with imposter syndrome; my team-mates have completed this team project before and while I'm excited to work with them and am confident in their skills, I feel like I have none and am so nervous to not let them down.
+I am afraid I will not get my project to work and my part will be the only one lack luster.
+But it has pushed me to continue learning.

+# Day 12: Wednesday, February 27, 2019

+**Today's Progress**: Our team agreed to create a homepage and module as practice for our project.
+I created one but don't believe I did well.
+I worked writing out or SOW.

+**Thoughts** I think I let the nerves get the best of me the night prior because I spent the entire day very tired and my heartbeat was pounding all day.
+I tried to create the homepage and module we agreed we would all do for practice but I felt like it was a lot of work to get done in a few hours for me.
+I tried my best but I think I got too nervous to do my best.

+# Day 13: Thursday, February 28, 2019

+**Today's Progress**: Met up with my teammates and we went into more detail about our SOW.
+Assigned the games we were going to be creating (I have the reading/Picture Match game) and have also agreed to pick a color theme and do the vocals for the instructions.

+**Thoughts**: Their homepage's were so much better than mine, I felt too embarrassed to show mine.
+However, I did spend quite a bit of time working on the SOW so at least I was able to share that.
+One of my teammates created our slack channel and repo and we got our projects started.
+At the end, we stated what we would be working on for the weekened.
+We all agreed we would be doing a lot of research for the JS for our games.

+# Day 14: Saturday, March 2, 2019

+**Today's Progress**: I spent all day going through the JavaScript intro course through Udemy to refresh myself on the basics and learn more about them.
+I spent my time learning about the DOM, adding, deleting, creating, events.
+How to use functions.
+Traversing the dom.
+Bubbling events.
+A lot of new things learned.

+**Thoughts** I spent nearly all day learning about JS.
+I learned a lot and the course is helpful.
+I am looking forward to the project that is included in the course that I will get to tomorrow.

+# Day 15: Sunday, March 3, 2019

+**Today's Progress**: Began a to do list through the Udemy class, began watching a 3hr video about the logic and fundamentals of JS.

+**Thoughts**: I spent a few hours going through the Udemy course with the project that was creating a to do list.
+I do find it interested, but while I was learning, I felt as though I was just copying the work he was showing and he wasn't really explaining his thinking process or why he decides to do things the way he does.
+After a couple of videos, I gave up because I was reading the comments and saw a few other people feeling the same way.
+One person provided some resources of videos he says where people explain the logic process of JS and I began watching one video.
+I became really interested in one he posted that I had watched.
+I got through 1hr of it but got busy with laundry, cleaning, cooking, etc. Tomorrow, I will most likely be having my first meeting for my first side gig job if they are available tomorrow.
+I will spend the rest of the time researching work for my JS no-instructor class.
+I have to say that after this weekend of instensly studying JS, while I still feel like I have so much to learn, I am excited but so nervous.
+I do not want to let my team down.
+But I feel a bit more comfortable with JS than I did last Friday which is an accomplishment for me, for now.
+I also have to say, I hate that I did not write in this log all week even though I had time.
+I do feel good about having had kept up with practicing code everyday, but I need to remember to log it in here.